The Global Economy Won't Bounce Back Soon

-In February, the general consensus between large investment banks and supranational entities was that there would be a one-time hit to GDP in the first quarter due to the impact of the coronavirus, followed by a stronger, V-shaped recovery.
-The IMF expected a modest correction of global GDP of 0.1 percent, and the largest cut on estimates for 2020 growth was 0.4 percent.
+In February, the general consensus among large investment banks and supranational entities was that there would be a one-time impact on GDP in the first quarter due to the impact of the coronavirus, followed by a stronger recovery in the form of V.

+The IMF anticipated a modest correction to world GDP of 0.1%, and the biggest cut in growth estimates for 2020 was 0.4%.

+The investment bank also assumes that the United States will fall by 2% and 3% respectively, but with modest growth throughout the year (considerably more than consensus)...

+Capital Economics estimates a year-long blow to the US economy that would cut 0.8% from previous estimates, although it continues to predict growth, but a greater impact in the euro area, with growth throughout the year 2020 to an average of -1.2%, led by a prediction of -2% for Italy.
+This, unfortunately, seems only the beginning of a cycle of decline that adds to the problem of an economy that was already slowing down in 2019.

-The decision to shut down air travel and close all nonessential businesses is now a reality in major global economies.
-The United States has banned all European flights as Italy enters a complete lockdown, Spain declares a state of emergency, and France closes all nonessential public places and businesses.
+The decision to close air travel and to close all non-essential business is now a reality in the world's major economies.
+The United States has banned all European flights, while Italy enters a complete blockade, Spain declares a state of emergency and Franceclose all public places and nonessential businesses.
+These decisions are key to containing the spread of the virus and trying to prevent the collapse of health systems, and our thoughts are with all those infected.
+Closing travel and business has a negative domino effect on the economy.
+It is an important measure to prevent a rapid spread of the disease and there will be more cancellations of events and activities.

-By now, we at least have a clearer picture of the severity of the pandemic and can discuss the economic consequences, so I believe that it is important to remind readers of a few important factors:
+By now, at least we have a clearer picture of the severity of the pandemic, and we can discuss the economic consequences, so I think it's important to remind readers of some important factors:

 -